A Beginner’s Guide to Reddit

 This article will help you get more familiar with Reddit while also giving you some helpful insights into different aspects of the site.

 Reddit is the front page of the internet, where everything surfaces.
 That funny video that’s doing the rounds on Twitter?
 It was probably on Reddit 48 hours ago.

-The site is divided into different topic boards, called ‘subreddits’.
+The site is divided into different topic boards, called “subreddits.”
 Each is themed around a different interest or idea.
-Reddit itself realises how complex the site can feel at first glance and has a subreddit dedicated to answering your questions.
+Reddit itself realizes how complex the site can feel at first glance and has a subreddit dedicated to answering your questions.
 It’s called r/NoStupidQuestions,

 With that in mind, it’s quite possible to enjoy Reddit passively.
 If you’re not logged in, or you haven’t tinkered with the settings, visiting Reddit.com will present you with the most popular, upvoted content on the site.
 This tends to be limited to certain popular subreddits, which everyone is subscribed to automatically.
 The includes the likes of /r/movies, /r/ShowerThoughts, /r/Jokes, etc.

-The thing is that the automatic subscriptions only apply to the most popular subreddits around, and that’s scratching the surface.
+Reddit will automatically subscribe you to some subreddits, but automatic subscriptions only apply to the most popular subreddits around, but that’s scratching the surface.
 At the time of writing, there are 1,209,754 subreddits, according to RedditMetrics.
 And it’s rising all the time.

-A couple I’m particularly fond of: /r/nottheonion picks out crazy sounding news stories that are actually true. /r/dataisbeautiful is packed with stats, graphs and other wonders. /r/explainlikeimfive takes complex ideas and explains them in a way a five-year-old could understand (in theory).
+Here’s a couple of examples of subreddits that might be interesting no matter what your interests are: /r/nottheonion picks out crazy-sounding news stories that are actually true. /r/dataisbeautiful is packed with stats, graphs, and other wonders. /r/explainlikeimfive takes complex ideas and explains them in a way a five-year-old could understand (in theory).